codeunion/glossary.codeunion.io/_posts/2014-01-01-framework.md

   framework for interacting with [databases](/database) and building web pages.
 * [jQuery](http://jquery.com) - A front-end framework for manipulating web pages and interacting with web [APIs](/api-application-programming-interface)

+Frameworks are installed with a languages [package manager](/package-manager#language-package-managers) such as [gem](/gem), the Ruby package manager.